Art & Architecture Library: International Archive of Women in Architecture

 Who We Serve

-Special Collections works with a global community of scholars, students, researchers, and members of the general public.
+Special Collections and University Archives works with a global community of scholars, students, researchers, and members of the general public.
 The IAWA and its resources are available to everyone.
 It is not necessary to make an appointment, although we invite you to contact us in advance with any questions you might have.
 For more information about visiting Special Collections and requesting materials, please review Special Collections and University archives: A Basic Introduction.

 Structure of this Guide